Big Tech earnings will decide the fate of the stock market this week

 Apple

-Announcing Q3 FY 2022 earnings on Thursday (July 28) at 2 PM PT.
+Announcing Q3 FY 2022 earnings on Thursday (July 28) at 2 PM PT

 Amazon

-Announcing Q2 2022 earnings on Thursday at 2:30 PM PT.
+Announcing Q2 2022 earnings on Thursday at 2:30 PM PT

-- What to watch for: Amazon is likely more at the mercy of inflation than most other tech companies, given its dominance as a retail platform, and that’s perhaps the main thing to keep an eye on when the company reports earnings on Thursday.
+- What to watch for: Amazon is likely more at the mercy of inflation than most other tech companies, given its dominance as a retail platform; and that’s perhaps the main thing to keep an eye on when the company reports earnings on Thursday.
 (Fellow retail giant Walmart has already warned of a burgeoning inventory crisis.)
 It’s worth noting, too, that Amazon’s stock has effectively given up all of its pandemic-era gains, and since topping out at more than $180 per share a year ago (pre split), is now trading at less than $118 per share—a decline of more than 34%, and roughly equal to its value in April 2020.